-A fequently asked question is where does the pedestrian bridge over the Taconic Parkway go.
-It connects parks to form a network of about 15 miles of trails.
-Very few town parks have more than four miles of trails; this network will have even more miles as it expands to connect with other parks!
-Its official name is the Yorktown Trailway Taconic Parkway Overpass Bridge, but it is also known as "that bridge"
+A frequently asked question is where does the pedestrian bridge over the Taconic Parkway go?
+It connects four town parks to form a network of about 20 miles of trails.
+Very few town parks have more than four miles of trails; its official name is the Yorktown Trailway Taconic Parkway Overpass Bridge,.
+Known formally as the "bridge to nowhere". it is now known as "that bridge."
+It is only one link in the network of trails in Yorktown which, in 2018, is about 60 miles, more than any town in Westchester County.

-Neighbors have already discovered the advantages of having trails close by.
-These trails provide low cost recreation which helps develop a healthy life style; they also enhance the value of nearby homes
+Residents of Yorktown have discovered the advantages of having trails close by and use them to walk, jog, walk their dog, or ride their mountain bike.
+Not only do these trails provide low cost recreation which helps develop a healthy life style, they also enhance the value of nearby homes.

-Through a memorandum of understanding between the Town of Yorktown and the New York-New Jersey Trail Conference, volunteers are building, managing, and maintaining this network of marked trails.
-The project is a cooperative effort of the Trail Conference and the Westchester Mountain Biking Association.
-See their forum on the right column of their website.
+Through a memorandum of understanding between the Town of Yorktown and the New York-New Jersey Trail Conference, volunteers have been building, managing, and maintaining this network of marked trails.
+Trail Conference and the Westchester Mountain Biking Association (WMBA) have partnered to develop this trail network with the Town of Yorktown, and FDR State Park.

-To learn more about the parks in the Yorktown Community Trail Network, visit
+To learn more about the parks in the Yorktown Trail Network, visit

 - Granite Knolls Park